Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | Yahoo            | SF Bay Area    | Consumer      | 1600           | 0.2         | 2/9/2023   | Acquired | United States    | 6                 |
 | Yahoo            | SF Bay Area    | Consumer      | 1600           | 0.2         | 2/9/2023   | Acquired | United States    | 6                 |

-As we can see, there are 5 duplicated rows that must be deleted
+As we can see, there are 5 duplicated rows that must be deleted.

 ## Data Standardization
 The next step is to standardize the data, so we don't run into any issues when performing EDA or analysis.

 ### Null and Blank Value Formatting
-The first thing I did was dealing with null and blank values that appeared in the dataset.
+The first thing I looked at was null and blank values that appeared in the dataset.
 When the dataset was loaded into *MySQLWorkbench*, every column was read in **text** format.
-This means that every value in the dataset also was read in as text, including numerical values and nulls.
+This means that every value in the dataset also was read in as **text**, including numerical values and nulls.

-Entries that have the word "null" must be changed to the proper format for nulls.
+Data entries that inaccurately have the word "null" must be changed to the proper format for nulls.
 I also changed blank values to appear as nulls.
 The code below shows an example of the changes that were made for one column:
 ```SQL
 UPDATE layoffs_staging2
 SET company = NULL